 Conversely, people who are optimistic and/or react to stressful situations positively tend to stay healthier.
 Adequate sleep is also crucial for optimal immune function.
 Sleep deprivation, even a few hours a week, causes significant rises in stress hormones and can compromise immune function.
 Aim for eight hours of sleep per night.

 Don’t be fooled by the label “organic” when it’s on candy.
-Candy is still candy, often loaded with artificial colours and plenty of white sugar.
+Candy is still candy, often loaded with artificial colors and plenty of white sugar.
 This isn’t to say you shouldn’t bother choosing organic versions over conventional versions.
 But rather than feeding your child any kind of candy.
 Why not some all-natural.
-Organic fit food like fig cookies, raisins, dates, nuts or a fruit cup?.
+Organic fit food like fig cookies, raisins, dates, nuts, or a fruit cup?.
 It’s not likely that a child will be begging for candy.
 If you haven’t introduced this kind of fit food to them in the first place. ■